Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+(a) Explain what software engineering is and discuss its importance in the technology industry.
--Software engineering is the practice of designing, building, testing, and maintaining software systems using engineering principles.
+-Software engineering is the practice of designing, building, testing, and maintaining softwaresystems using engineering principles.
 It involves writing instructions (code) for computers to perform tasks, solve problems, and create useful applications.
 Importance of software engineering in the technology industry .Solving Real-World Problems: Software engineering provides solutions to everyday challenges, enabling people to communicate, shop online, manage their finances, or even drive safely with autonomous technology.
   .Building Reliable and Scalable Systems: As technology evolves and becomes increasingly complex, it is essential to